 A rocker bottom shoe is a type of shoe that usually has a thicker than a normal sole.
 The curved sole of the shoe is designed to aid in the smooth transition from heel-strike to toe-off.
 Rocker bottom shoes have been around for decades, where they were originally used in the diabetic population to redistribute plantar pressures and prevent diabetic foot problems.

 Why rocker bottom shoes?

-When to use rocker bottom shoes?
+When to use them?

 By reducing the upwards bending movement at the toes, some joints can settle down nicely.
 Injury management is an important part of athletic performance.
-In the context of foot and ankle injury management, rocker bottom shoes can be a useful training tool to decrease injuries through problematic tissues.
-At TFC Podiatry we advise all patients with a foot or ankle injury to seek Podiatric advice on footwear and treatment.
-We tend to find runners with big toe arthritis or painful bunions can be good candidates for rocker bottom shoes to help with pain and big toe symptoms.
+In the context of foot and ankle injury management, rocker bottom shoes can be a useful training tool.
+In some cases, these shoes can decrease injuries through the problematic tissue.
+At TFC Podiatry we advise all patients to seek Podiatric advice on footwear and treatment.
+We tend to find runners with big toe arthritis or painful bunions are good candidates for rocker bottom shoes to help with pain and big toe symptoms.